Sokoban is a game invented by a Japanese company, "Thinking Rabbit". Essentially, it's the Block Puzzle

 The idea is simple: Push all of the blocks inside a maze on their target positions, but

-there are two rules that make it tricky:
+there are three rules that make it tricky:

 - You cannot pull blocks; you can only push them.